S.M.A.C.C. Code of Conduct

 - Protect the privacy and safety of others, especially minors and vulnerable individuals.

-- Give credit where due — respect intellectual property and avoid plagiarism.
+- Give credit where due and respect intellectual property.

 - Uphold consent in filming or recording people, places, or private situations.